jasonmimick-aws/datadog-mcp-amazon-q/README.md

-# Amazon Q with Datadog Integration Demo Script
+# Amazon Q with Datadog MCP Integration Demo Script

 *A guide for AWS specialists demonstrating to customers*